ST10082757/TempoMaster2/README.md

 Timesheet entries are displayed for selectable periods in chronological order, including all details and attached photos.

 ## Conclusion
 The Time Tracker Application is designed to enhance productivity by providing comprehensive tools for time management and project tracking.
-For any questions or support, please refer to our help section or contact customer service.